 - By mail: Mail your check using the return envelope that accompanied your tax bill.

 - In person: Pay at the Tax Collector’s office at the Robert L. “Bob” Walton Plaza, 700 East Stonewall Street, Charlotte, NC, or 4150 Wilkinson Blvd., Charlotte, NC, between 8 a.m. and 5 p.m., Monday through Friday, at both locations.
 Cash, money order or checks accepted.
 Make checks payable to the Mecklenburg County Tax Collector.
 Office will be closed Dec.
 26, Dec.
 27, 2011 and Jan.
 2, 2012 in observance of the County holiday.

 * A convenience fee is assessed when using the credit card or debit card option.
 Credit card and debit card payments are not accepted at the Tax Collector’s office.
 There is no charge for eCheck payments.

 Taxpayers with questions about their bill, property listings, or real estate valuations can call City-County Customer Service at 311.
 Taxpayers calling from outside Mecklenburg County should dial 704-336-7600 between 7 a.m. and 8 p.m., seven days a week.
 More information is also available on the Office of the Tax Collector’s website.
 Visit http://tax.charmeck.org and then click on Office of the Tax Collector.

-Tax bills were mailed to the owner of record at the address shown on the tax record as of Jan.
-1, 2012.
+Tax bills were mailed to the owner of record at the address shown on the listing as of Jan.
+1, 2011.
 According to North Carolina law, failure to receive a tax bill does not invalidate the tax or interest charges.